rotheconrad/ROCker_Macrolide_Models/04_lnu/README.md

-# Working notes for development of ROCker models for mcr genes
+# Working notes for development of ROCker models for lnu genes

-These notes contain the step-by-step details using ROCkIn and ROCkOut to curate training and testing sequence, to build the models, and to test the models for mobile colistin resistance genes.
+These notes contain the step-by-step details using ROCkIn and ROCkOut to curate training and testing sequence, to build the models, and to test the models for lincosamide nucleotidyltransferase genes.
 ROCkIn and ROCkOut and all their dependencies are required to reproduce the commands.

-mcr = mobile colistin resistance genes

-colistin (aka polymixin) resistance involves an L-Ara4N, 2-aminoethanol, or PEtN modification of lipid A. Several bacterial species have this ability as a response to certain external stimuli such as the eptA gene which shares sequence similarity with the mcr genes.
-Several spontaneous mutations have been documented that result in the same lipid A modification.

-mcr genes enocde an LPS-modifying enzyme and are mobilized on a variety of plasmids. mcr-1 is primarily mobilized by an ISApl1 composite (IS30 family) transposon.
-The mcr-1 gene confers colistin resistance by encoding a phosphoethanolamine transferase that catalyzes the addition of a phosphoethanolamine moiety to lipid A in the bacterial outer membrane.
-MCR-1 confers resistance by modifying the colistin target, catalyzing transfer of phosphoethanolamine (PEA) onto the glucosamine saccharide of lipid A in the bacterial outer membrane.
-This reduces the net negative charge of the lipid A head group and, consequently, colistin binding.
+lnu - lincosamide nucleotidyltransferase
+Previously named as linF linA etc.

+Resistance to the lincosamide antibiotic by ATP-dependent modification of the 3' and/or 4'-hydroxyl groups of the methylthiolincosamide sugar.

+Lincosamides (e.g. lincomycin, clindamycin) are a class of drugs which bind to the 23s portion of the 50S subunit of bacterial ribosomes.
+This interaction inhibits early elongation of peptide chains by inhibiting the transpeptidase reaction, acting similarly to macrolides.
 # Table of Contents

 1. [Step 00: Curate starting sequences](#step-00-curate-starting-sequences)